-We de-reddened the data, assuming foreground extinction (see Appendix~\ref{app:stellarSpectrum:methodDetails}), to ensure comparability between the model and the data.
-Moreover, to guarantee an equal weighting of the wavelength bands during the model fitting, we imposed a lower limit on the errors: a minimum of \qty{5}{\percent} (of the data) for the total spectrum as well as the correlated fluxes, and \qty{5}{\degree} for the closure phases.
-For faster computation, we applied a spectral binning with a window size of $\Delta\lambda=\qty{0.2}{\micro\metre}$ for the \textit{H} and \textit{K} bands, and $\Delta\lambda=\qty{0.1}{\micro\metre}$ for the rest.
+We de-reddened the data, assuming foreground extinction (see Appendix~\ref{app:stellarSpectrum:methodDetails}) to enable the comparison of the model to the data.
+To ensure an equal weighting of the wavelength bands during the model fitting, we imposed a lower limit on the errors: a minimum of \qty{5}{\percent} (of the data) for the total spectrum and correlated fluxes, and \qty{5}{\degree} for the closure phases.
+For computational efficiency, we applied spectral binning with a window size of $\Delta\lambda=\qty{0.2}{\micro\metre}$ for the \textit{H} and \textit{K} bands, and $\Delta\lambda=\qty{0.1}{\micro\metre}$ for the remaining bands.